 In my opinion those who do participate often in online debates should consider that the person they are enraged against online is more likely than they think to be a good friend of theirs in real life.
 And, let’s not be naive, by contrast, the person they think to be a good ally may be a despicable bully in real life.
 The polarized version they know through the lens of media isn’t the full reality and we all seem to have lost this vision.

 Ultimately we all should spend less time online and live more with what happens around us.
-Online presence isn’t present.
+Online presence isn’t the present.